crobles-multiplier/postgres-kotlin-mcp/README.md

 - *"Show me the complete schema with relationships for the products table"*
 - *"What are the primary keys and foreign keys for all my tables?"*
 - *"Help me understand how my tables are connected"*

+### Query Performance Analysis
+- *"Explain the execution plan for this query: SELECT * FROM users WHERE email = 'test@example.com'"*
+- *"Analyze the performance of my complex JOIN query"*
+- *"Show me why this query is slow and how to optimize it"*
+- *"Get the execution plan for my query in the production database"*

 ## Project Structure